Skip to main content

 MSC Cruises has an incredibly strong presence in the European cruise market, offering tons of cruises at bargain prices with ships like MSC Fantasia, MSC Lirica, and MSC Poesia.
 While the ships offer the classic cruise experience, they may not have all the bells and whistles of the new ships, like waterparks, slides, and other fun activities.

 I can personally attest, having scored an ultra-cheap $184 per person 4-day cruise on one of MSC's older ships.
-Not only was the fare cheap, it also included basic Wi-Fi and a drink package.
+Not only was the fare cheap, but it also included basic Wi-Fi and a drink package.
 While the ship was well-maintained and clean, it did feel older.
 The orange carpet in my stateroom felt particularly dated.
 Having said that, it had all the amenities I needed and was certainly adequate for a shorter cruise.

-Read more: MSC Cruises ships by age -- from newest to oldest
+Read more: MSC Cruises ships by age—from newest to oldest

 What do cheap cruise fares mean for the MSC cruise experience?